Serendipity: The Role of Chance in Making Scientific Discoveries

 A serendipitous discovery in science is often accidental, as its name implies.
 Some scientists try to design their experiments in a way that increases the chance of serendipity, though.

 The list of serendipitous discoveries in science is very long.
 In this article I’ll describe just a small selection of the ones that have been made so far.
-All of them seem to be due to a procedural error.
-Each of the errors leads to a useful discovery, however.
+All of them seem to have been made due to a procedural error.
+Each of the errors led to a useful discovery.

 The Discovery of Penicillin

 Probably the most famous serendipitous event reported in science is the 1928 discovery of penicillin by Alexander Fleming.
 Fleming's discovery began when he was investigating a group of petri dishes on his messy workbench.
 They contained colonies of a bacterium called Staphylococcus which Fleming had deliberately placed in the dishes.
 He found that one of the dishes had become contaminated by a mold (a type of fungus) and that there was a clear area around the mold.

 Instead of cleaning or discarding the petri dish and ignoring the contamination as a "mistake", Fleming decided to investigate why the clear area had appeared.
 Eventually he discovered that the mold was making an antibiotic that killed the bacteria around it.
 Fleming identified the mold as Penicillium and named the antibiotic penicillin.
 Penicillin eventually became an extremely important medicine for fighting infections.

 What people call serendipity sometimes is just having your eyes open.— Jose Manuel Barroso

 In 1921 (or 1922), Alexander Fleming serendipitously discovered the antibacterial enzyme lysozyme.
 This enzyme is present in our mucus, saliva, and tears.
 Fleming found the enzyme after he sneezed—or dropped nasal mucus—on a petri dish full of bacteria.
 He noticed that some of the bacteria died where the mucus had contaminated the dish.